OSGeo/gdal/doc/source/drivers/raster/jp2openjpeg.rst

       a GML box conforming to the `OGC GML in JPEG2000, version 2.0.1 <http://docs.opengeospatial.org/is/08-085r5/08-085r5.html>`__
-      specification should be included in the file. *filename* must point to a file with a JSon content that defines how the GMLJP2 v2 box should be built.
-See below section for the syntax of the JSon configuration file.
-It is also possible to directly pass the JSon content inlined as a string.
+      specification should be included in the file. *filename* must point to a file with a JSON content that defines how the GMLJP2 v2 box should be built.
+See below section for the syntax of the JSON configuration file.
+It is also possible to directly pass the JSON content inlined as a string.
 If filename is just set to YES, a minimal instance will be built.
 Note: GDAL 2.0 and 2.1 use the older `OGC GML in JPEG2000, version